eboursier/sic-mmab/README.md

 # sic-mmab
-Code used for :"SIC-MMAB: Synchronisation Involves Communication in Multiplayer Multi-Armed Bandits". https://eboursier.github.io/eboursier.github.io/publication/sic-mmab
+Code used in "SIC-MMAB: Synchronisation Involves Communication in Multiplayer Multi-Armed Bandits". https://eboursier.github.io/eboursier.github.io/publication/sic-mmab

 To do the simulations, first create scores/ and figures/ repositories.
 Then run the notebook file.